MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 1. Stop the *psr.exe* recording.

 1. Stop the network captures.
-Save the recorded file by running the command `NETSH: NETSH TRACE STOP` by using a meaningful name.
-For example, *SQLProd01.netmon.cap*.
+Save the recorded file by running the command NETSH: `NETSH TRACE STOP` by using a meaningful name.
+For example the name of the file can be *SQLProd01.netmon.cap*.

 1. Wait for the command prompt to reappear, and then close the window.
 Don't close the Command Prompt window before the prompt appears.